Sea of Blood (1997)

 The second section involves a visit to the Throne of Teeth, the creepy inverted vertical palace of the High Priestess and the Sahuagin King.
 Why not simply escape you ask?
 Several hundred sharks and Sahuagin warriors are a pretty good reason (though inventive players could probably find a way around that).
 Great job on the description of the palace by the way.
 A 180 ft. spire of cyclopean masonry, coated with mother of pearl and sorcerous glow globes.
 You enter at the top and visit the king in the bottom.

 Since the players are likely to be considerably depleted by now, the game does not fuck around too much.
 A climax needs momentum.
-The players exit the secret tunnel, probably slaughter about half a tribe of Eel-men as move down towards the objective, a GIGANTIC BIOLUMINESCENT FLOATING BIO-FORTRESS.
+The players exit the secret tunnel, probably slaughter about half a tribe of Eel-men as move down towards the objective, a GIGANTIC BIO-LUMINESCENT FLOATING BIO-FORTRESS.
 Great.
 You encounter at least one hunting party tasked with bringing food towards the ever-hungry citadel.
 One last possible instant death (Being an idiot by entering the stomach instead of the heart-chamber), and we arrive at the final showdown.
-It is the Deep Mother, millenia-old queen and would-be sire to the Eel-god Anguilius!
-Also the prisoners that you were looking for are here too and may be freed to join in the fight or rescued for delicious XP (their survival is not neccesary for the adventure to conclude).
+It is the Deep Mother, millennia-old queen and would-be sire to the Eel-god Anguilius!
+Also the prisoners that you were looking for are here too and may be freed to join in the fight or rescued for delicious XP (their survival is not necessary for the adventure to conclude).
 Your pal Baron K’hstraahn shows up with his magical trident.
-Interrupt the Deep Mother before she finishes the ritual and hatches the Demi-god Anguilius from his egg (although he is desoriented for a few rounds, his very birth has a chance of killing the party, and the chance of victory is very slim if the ritual is allowed to succeed).
+Interrupt the Deep Mother before she finishes the ritual and hatches the Demi-god Anguilius from his egg! (although the god is disoriented for a few rounds, his very birth has a chance of killing the party, and the chance of victory is very slim if the ritual is allowed to succeed).
 The Deep Mother is intelligent and thus will attempt escape if shit hits the fan!

 Final Verdict: I reviewed Deep Carbon Observatory a while ago and I was gushing over that but adventures like this one show all too well in what giant footsteps these would be kings and conquerors of the OSR must tread in order to make the grade.
 Stop the pressess and cancel your plans.
 The Cordell-meister is in town.
 Underwater Adventures are cool again!